 - Color Guard

-For more information about this event please contact Christine Pittsley at (860) 757-6517 or CTinWW1@ct.gov.
+For more information about the commemoration of World War 1 please contact Christine Pittsley at (860) 757-6517 or CTinWW1@ct.gov.